ranhya/ranhya.github.io/content/meta/about.md

 ---
 title: About
 draft: false
-date: 2007-06-16
+date: 2025-01-01
 category: ['meta']
 ---

 My name is Rei, I’m a normal girl that likes to play video games and write about it.
 I don’t expect most people to read this site.
-I made this site just as a place to post my writing, be it about video games, some of my other hobbies and just my general thoughts about a topic or something like that.
-At first this site was mainly meant to be a collection of my thoughts on video games I’ve completed however I decided that I shouldn’t limit myself to that since I have a lot of fun writing.
+I made this site as a place to post my writing, be it about video games, my other hobbies and my general thoughts on a topic or something like that.
+At first this site was mainly meant to be a collection of my thoughts on video games that I’ve completed.
+However, I decided that I shouldn’t limit myself to that since I have a lot of fun writing.

-I have a few other interests besides video games and you may or may not see me write about them here but I will list them nevertheless.
+I have a few other interests besides video games and you may or may not see me write about them here but I will list them nonetheless.

+- Writing
 - Conlanging
 - Phonology
 - Linguistics in general